-Wearing appropriate footwear actually reduces your risk of injury and improves your physical performance.
+Wearing appropriate footwear reduces your risk of injury and improves your physical performance.

-I'm not implying that wearing shoes is going to hurt less if you drop a heavy weight on your foot.
+I'm not implying that wearing shoes will hurt less if you drop a heavy dumbbell on your foot.
 Wearing proper shoes gives you traction and prevents you from slipping.

 Choose shoes that provide the support you need for the workout of your choice.
 Make sure they fit you properly.

 Flip-flops are appropriate at the beach, not in a gym.

 Removing your shoes and working out in your socks is also inexcusable.
 You will end up with blisters and possibly causing unnecessary discomfort to the other patrons at the gym.

 Be considerate to the gym staff and avoid working out in the same shoes you wear outdoors.
 Don't bring in the dirt, sand, and mud from outside into the gym.

 Not only is jewelry unnecessary at the gym – it's unsafe.
 This is more than just a style issue, this is a safety example of what men shouldn't wear to the gym?

 You may have one accessory that you never take off.
 Mine is a wedding ring.